Esther and the Feast of Purim

 I will bless those who bless you,And I will curse him who curses you;And in you all the families of the earth shall be blessed.”

-On October 1, 1946, ten German men that had been declared guilty of their Nazi war crimes were hanged for their involvement and participation in the atrocities committed against the Jewish people, which was known as the Nuremberg Trials.
-And even more fascinating than this is that this exact date is embedded in the numeric codes of the Hebrew scriptures in the book of Esther at the very place where the 10 sons of Haman are listed.
-There are much more intricacies and details to these findings and I strongly encourage anyone interested to do some further researching of their own on the subject.
-At the end of this article, I will list a few websites that share some incredibly fascinating insights into this book of hidden messages.
+On October 1, 1946, ten German men who had been declared guilty of their Nazi war crimes were hanged for their involvement and participation in the atrocities committed against the Jewish people.
+This event was known as the Nuremberg Trials.
+And even more fascinating than this is that this exact date is embedded in the Hebrew Scriptures' numeric codes in the book of Esther at the very place where the ten sons of Haman are listed.
+There are many more intricacies and details to these findings, and I strongly encourage anyone interested to do some further research of their own on the subject.

 In the News

-A noteworthy similarity in the modern day events concerning Iran (the same place the story of Esther takes place) and the biblical story of Esther, is how at the end of this story the Jews are granted permission to defend themselves against those who would rise up against them.
-Just recently (March 5, 2012) Benjamin Netanyahu (Prime Minister of Israel) and Barak Obama met two days before the feast of Purim 2012 to discuss these very same matters.
-Netanyahu pretty much declared that Israel would, in fact, defend itself against a nation (Iran) whose goal it is to wipe Israel off the face of the earth (Just like Haman), when and if they feel it is necessary, whether The U.S. backs them or not.
-I think of what Mordecai said to Esther when she considered whether to involve herself or not and how it could apply to the U.S...
+A noteworthy similarity in the modern-day events concerning Iran (the same place the story of Esther takes place) and the Biblical story of Esther, is how at the end of this story, the Jews gain permission to defend themselves.
+March 5, 2012, Benjamin Netanyahu (Prime Minister of Israel) and Barak Obama met two days before the feast of Purim to discuss these very same matters.
+Netanyahu pretty much declared that Israel would defend itself against a nation (Iran) whose goal it is to wipe Israel off the face of the earth (Just like Haman), when and if they feel it is necessary, whether The U.S. backs them or not.
+I think of what Mordecai said to Esther when she considered whether to involve herself or not and how it could apply to the U.S.

 "if you remain silent at this time, relief and deliverance for the Jews will arise from another place, but you and your father's family will perish.
 And who knows but that you have come to royal position for such a time as this?"